yk47/Working-with-VPNs-/README.md

 ## 🛠️ Tools Used

--   VPN Client: ProtonVPN (Free Tier)
+-   VPN Client: UrbanVPN (Free Tier)
 -   Verification:
     [whatismyipaddress.com](https://www.whatismyipaddress.com)

 ## 📌 Setup Steps

-1.  **Choose VPN Provider** -- Selected ProtonVPN as a reputable free VPN provider.\
+1.  **Choose VPN Provider** -- Selected UrbanVPN as a reputable free VPN provider.\
-2.  **Account Creation** -- Signed up for a free account on ProtonVPN's official website.\
+2.  **Account Creation** -- Signed up for a free account on UrbanVPN's official website.\
-3.  **Download & Install** -- Installed ProtonVPN client software for the operating system.\
+3.  **Download & Install** -- Installed UrbanVPN client software for the operating system.\
-4.  **Login** -- Logged into the ProtonVPN client using registered credentials.\
+4.  **Login** -- Logged into the UrbanVPN client using registered credentials.\
 5.  **Connect to Server** -- Chose a free server (nearest available location) and established a VPN connection.\